kskels/lab-openshift-workshop/workshop/content/exercises/02-declarative-app-deployment-and-configuration.md

 oc new-project ${OPENSHIFT_USERNAME}-proj3
 ```

-### Deploy the Spring Boot Application
+### Deploy Spring Boot Application

-The following is a single replica deployment of a container image running Spring Boot web application.
-Copy the contents and save them as a `.yaml` file, for example `spring-app-deployment.yaml`.
+The following *YAML* manifest is a single replica deployment of a container image running Spring Boot web application.
+Copy the contents and save them as a `.yaml` file, for example `spring-app-deployment.yaml`

 ```yaml